Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

 \begin{theos} Suppose that \eqref{eq:assumption-data-bounded} holds true.
 Equipped with the estimates in Assumption~\ref{assumption:score-estimate} and the learning rate schedule \eqref{eqn:alpha-t}, the stochastic sampler \eqref{eqn:sde-sampling} achieves

 for some universal constants $C_1>0$, provided that $T\geq C_2 d^4 \log^6 T$ for some large enough constant $C_2>0$. \end{theos} Theorem~\ref{thm:main-SDE} establishes non-asymptotic convergence guarantees for the stochastic sampler \eqref{eqn:sde-sampling}.
-As asserted by the theorem, the number of steps needed to attain $\varepsilon$-accuracy (measured by the TV distance between $p_1$ and $q_1$) is proportional to $1/\varepsilon^2$, matching the state-of-the-art $\varepsilon$-dependency derived in \citet{chen2022improved}, albeit exhibiting a worse dimensional dependency.
+As asserted by the theorem, if we have access to perfect score estimates, then the number of steps needed to attain $\varepsilon$-accuracy (measured by the TV distance between $p_1$ and $q_1$) is proportional to $1/\varepsilon^2$, matching the state-of-the-art $\varepsilon$-dependency derived in \citet{chen2022improved}, albeit exhibiting a worse dimensional dependency.
+In addition, in the presence of score estimation error, the sampler achieves a TV distance proportional to $\varepsilon_{\score}$, again consistent with prior results.
 Our analysis follows a completely different path compared with the SDE-based approach in \citet{chen2022improved}, thus offering complementary interpretations for this important sampler.
 In order to further illustrate the versatility of our analysis approach, we shall demonstrate how it can be applied to study an accelerated version in the next subsection.